 Read about how the new equipment has benefited the students from Dr Anwar Alshaikhkhalil, Vice Dean of IUG Faculty of Medicine

 “Simulation training offers the learner an opportunity to develop and enhance skills that are necessary for use in clinical practice.
 In the Faculty of Medicine of the Islamic University of Gaza (IUG), students regularly train and learn in the clinical skills laboratory.
 More than 400 students from Years 3, 4, 5 and 6 benefit from this opportunity on several occasions each year.

 In 3rd year, students learn and practice basic nursing and medical skills such as intravenous cannulation, blood taking, blood pressure measurements or intramuscular injections.

 Use of the skills lab in 4th year, focuses on training in medical examination skills.
 As well as more advanced practices, such as urinary catheterisation, lumbar puncture or placing chest drains.

 For 5th and 6th years, the skills laboratory is used for training in obstetrics and gynaecology, more advanced emergency, surgical and medical skills.
 Also advanced adult, paediatric and neonatal life support skills.

-A further important aspect of the clinical skills laboratory is that it offers the opportunity to practice teamwork skills in order to work together to achieve one common goal.
-Therefore, regular simulation teaching with clinical scenarios also take place in the skills laboratory.
+Another important aspect of the clinical skills laboratory is that it enables teamwork practise.
+Students can work together to achieve one common goal.
+Regular simulation teaching with clinical scenarios also take place in the skills laboratory.

-Finally, the skills laboratory is used for clinical examination purposes from Year 3 through to Year 6, where OSCE style examinations are conducted within the clinical skills laboratory.
+Finally, the skills laboratory is used for clinical exams for 3rd to 6th year students.
+OSCE style examinations are conducted within the clinical skills laboratory.